garwin00/portfolio-2019/README.md

-# portfolio-2019
+# Portfolio - 2019/2020

-2019 Portfolio - In Development
+In Development

+To Do:

+- Case Studies
+- Responsive fonts and fixes.
+- Cool JS stuff.